 - Send copies of the CEI report and related correspondence to facilities

-To provide an incentive to expedite settlement of CAOs, the respondent will be given a 50% discount on the proposed civil penalty if the CAO is signed and returned for execution within a designated period, usually within 20 days of receipt of the expedited settlement offer.
+To provide an incentive to expedite settlement of CAOs, the respondent will be given a 50 percent discount on the proposed civil penalty if the CAO is signed and returned for execution within a designated period, usually within 20 days of receipt of the expedited settlement offer.
 Only minor negotiations for settlement will be entertained during this period.
 Negotiations for settlement during this period will not include discussions on further penalty reduction or the validity of compliance determinations.
-Because the rationale for granting this extreme relief on the amount of civil penalty is based on the benefits achieved by a rapid reduction of any possible risks to human health or the environment that might occur because of continuing violations, an extension of the above time frame, during which eligibility for the 50% penalty reduction is maintained, is not appropriate.
-The opportunity for expedited settlement and 50% penalty reduction will not be offered to violators who exhibit criminal behavior, extreme negligence, patterns of habitual noncompliance, uncooperativeness, or recalcitrance.
+Because the rationale for granting this extreme relief on the amount of civil penalty is based on the benefits achieved by a rapid reduction of any possible risks to human health or the environment that might occur because of continuing violations, an extension of the above time frame, during which eligibility for the 50 percent penalty reduction is maintained, is not appropriate.
+The opportunity for expedited settlement and 50 percent penalty reduction will not be offered to violators who exhibit criminal behavior, extreme negligence, patterns of habitual noncompliance, uncooperativeness, or recalcitrance.
 The director shall have the sole discretion in making eligibility determinations.

 Under our previous approach, inspectors usually found significant or serious noncompliance quickly with minimal effort, then expended a great deal of time and effort accumulating information on secondary and minor violations that have less impact on human health or the environment than does significant or serious noncompliance.
 That effort carried over into enforcement because secondary and minor violations were automatically incorporated into formal enforcement proceedings for serious or significant noncompliance.

 The time and effort spent in determining, documenting, reporting, tracking, and eventually enforcing compliance with these secondary and minor violations in a formal enforcement setting are better used by focusing our resources on identifying and enforcing serious instances of noncompliance that significantly impact human health and the environment.
-This allows enforcement staff the opportunity to widen the coverage of their compliance monitoring activities and obtain a larger cross-sectional view of compliance, as well as freeing up some of their time to supplement other enforcement functions that our present workload/resource ratio do not allow us to conduct efficiently.
+This allows enforcement staff the opportunity to widen the coverage of their compliance monitoring activities and obtain a larger cross-sectional view of compliance, as well as to free up some of their time to supplement other enforcement functions that their present workload/resource ratio do not allow them to conduct efficiently.
 Violations of lesser significance can be dealt with at the appropriate level of enforcement response, thus making better utilization of resources.

 The increased scope will ultimately allow for identification and correction of a larger number of serious noncompliant situations and improve overall protection of the environment.
 It is anticipated that the highly visible and focused compliance monitoring and enforcement program set out herein will lead to an increased awareness among the regulated community that compliance is a necessary component to managing well-run businesses and will make voluntary efforts to comply a priority for them.
 The projected outcome is an overall increase in compliance rates, which translates into increased environmental protection.